arnicas/interactive-vis-course/Week2/README.md

 * Scatterplot example: http://jsfiddle.net/gh/get/jquery/1.9.1/highslide-software/highcharts.com/tree/master/samples/highcharts/demo/scatter/
 * Using data in csv's: http://www.highcharts.com/docs/working-with-data/data-module (but this is super mysterious to me - hard to tell what controls what.)

 Trying to use data in CSV's with High Charts required me to reformat the CSV data into different structures.
 Long, wide, and somewhere in between.
-Be aware that how you structure your data will impact how easily you can use it in your Javascript without having to do reformatting of objects after you load it.
+Be aware that how you structure your data will impact how easily you can use it in your Javascript without having to do rewriting of objects after you load it.

 My examples:
 * [highcharts_dot.html](highcharts_dot.html) and [highcharts_dot_csv.html](highcharts_dot_csv.html] Extra credit if you can figure out how to turn off the rollover effect on the dots!
 (5pt)  Ideally there would be a line between the 2 at the same row, instead.